La-Lojban/lojban.pw/data/pages/tok/texts/to-kill-a-child.md

           <td
             class="text-left align-text-top p-2 column-class-English_by_Stig_Dagerman"
           >
-            It's a peaceful day as sunlight settles onto the fields of the plain.
+            It&#039;s a peaceful day as sunlight settles onto the fields of the plain.
           </td>
           <td class="text-left align-text-top p-2 column-class-rusko">